-- 1. Development approval is in place for the use of the venue as an espresso bar.
-Council advised that they have no objection to the liquor licence. - 2.
-A Police submission was not received - 3.
-No public submissions were received relating to any issues with the application. - 4.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
-I am satisfied that the statutory advertising requirements have been met. - 6.
-Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence with Primary Service Authorisation will not be detrimental to the local or broader community.
+- 1. Development approval is in place for the use of the premises for use as a restaurant. - 2.
+Council did express reservations that the primary service authorisation has the potential to morph the venue into a bar with liquor rather than food being the main service provided. - 3.
+No police submission was received. - 4.
+No public submissions were received relating to any issues with the application. - 5.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 6.
+I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for a on premises (restaurant) liquor licence with primary service authorisation will not be detrimental to the local or broader community.